 How large a group will you speak to?

-Over 3 sessions, I can speak to as many children as you’d like.
-The best arrangement would be 3 groups: K-1; 2-3; and 4-5.
+Over 3 sessions, I can speak to as many children as you’d like, if they are grouped by complimentary grade levels.

 What do you require for your presentations?

 My books should be on-hand at the presentation site, along with a table for their display and that of my nature collection.
 A long rectangular is best.
 If available, a cordless microphone makes it easier for all to hear; a projector, clicker and the school’s computer to show my PowerPoint; preferably a document camera; water—and coffee please!
 A big hit and something I enjoy is “Lunch with the Author” with a select group of students and/or educators.
 Any food is fine, whether it’s take-out, potluck, the school or a nearby cafe.
 I have no dietary requirements.